tre3god/FinCademy/README.md

 ## Usage

 1. Arrive at the landing page of FinCademy.
+2. Browse courses freely without an account
-2. Register or login to FinCademy.
+3. Register or login to FinCademy to enroll or pick up where you left off.
-3. Explore the list of available courses.
+4. Explore the list of available courses, you can sort by the highest rated course.
-4. Click on each course for more details.
+5. Click on each course for more details.
-5. Enroll in a course.
+6. Enroll in a course.
-6. Commence learning via your student profile page.
+7. Commence learning via your student profile page.
-7. Attempt a quiz to assess your knowledge.
+8. Attempt a quiz to assess your knowledge.
-8. Review courses and read others' feedback.
+9. Review courses and read others' feedback.
+10. Edit your review if you changed your mind about the course.
+11. Create your own course and quiz if you dont find anything suitable.

 ---